kidkmon/ShadowMagicFlame/README.md

 - **Limited emoji set (Magic Words)**
   Only a basic emoji set is currently supported via token parsing (`{emoji}`).
 Fallbacks for unknown tokens may not fully align with the intended emotion.

-- **Click on screen doesn't complete current dialogue (Magic Words)**
+- **Clicking the screen does not complete the current dialogue (Magic Words)**

 - **Gradient flickering (Phoenix Flame)**
-  On very low frame rates, gradient color transition on the fire may appear slightly jumpy.
+  At very low frame rates, the fire’s gradient color transition may appear slightly jumpy.
 Smoothness depends on consistent update rates.

 ---

 ## 🚀 Future Work

-- **Magic Words**
+### **Magic Words**
-  - **Add typewriter animation to dialogues**
+- **Typewriter animation for dialogue**
-    Gradual text reveal with optional user skip, to improve immersion.
+  Gradual text reveal with optional user skip to enhance immersion.
 - **Emoji sprite atlas support**
-    Replace `{emoji}` tokens with actual sprite images to achieve full-color emoji rendering with TMP sprite assets.
+  Replace `{emoji}` tokens with sprite-based images to achieve full-color emoji rendering using TMP sprite assets.
-  - **Dialogue skip and rewind**
+- **Dialogue skipping and rewind**
-    Allow users to skip all messages or revisit previous ones in the Magic Words task.
+  Allow users to skip all messages or revisit previous ones during the dialogue sequence.

-- **General**
+### **General**
 - **Visual feedback on button states**
-    Add animations or hover effects to improve UI clarity and response.
+  Add animations or hover effects to improve UI clarity and responsiveness.
 - **Audio feedback and ambient sounds**
-    Integrate SFX (e.g., fire crackle, UI clicks) for a richer player experience.
+  Integrate SFX (e.g., fire crackle, UI clicks) to enhance the player experience.